ksamuel/Python-regex-tester/README.rst

 - the `Blueprint CSS`_ framework
 - the jQuery_ javascript framework

 But all of them are already provided, the whole thing being less than 500 ko.

+There is even a stand alone one file version in the static folder.

 Since the project was initially only for us to use, it's taking advantages of a few advanced CSS selectors and some HTML 5 goodies.
 Make sure you have an up to date browser.